COMMENT On the benefits and the best foods that offer this polyunsaturated fatty acid

 So you’ve heard about this Omega-3.
 You’ve been told that you should eat fish oil capsules.
 You’ve also been told that flax and walnuts are rich in Omega-3.
 Well, that’s good but, like most things in the nutrition realm, you’ve been told half-truths.
 And that means you’ve also been told half-lies.
 So let’s kill the fluff and educate ourselves, shall we?

 Firstly, Omega-3 stands for omega 3 fatty acid which is a polyunsaturated fatty acid.
 It refers to a group of three fats called Alpha-linolenic acid (ALA), Eicosapentaenoic acid (EPA) and Docosahexaenoic acid (DHA).
 ALA is a plant-based fatty acid while EPA and DHA are animal based.

 Since not everyone is open to consuming animal products, flax and walnuts are recommended as a substitute, especially to vegetarians.
-But here’s the issue — these are only rich in ALA and not in EPA or DHA.
+But here’s the issue — these, though rich in Omega-3, are only rich in ALA and not in EPA or DHA.
 ALA can be converted to DHA but the conversion rate is extremely poor in humans making it a worthless effort.

 How about fish oil capsules?
 It is true that fish oil is extremely rich in EPA and DHA in addition to Vitamin A. But there is a certain amount of EPA and DHA you need per day and the amount per capsule is so minimal that you’ll need to wash down 15-25 capsules a day, which is of course not a good idea.
-Just so we’re clear, the one or two capsules you reluctantly swallow everyday is doing you absolutely no favours.
+Just so we’re clear, the 1-2 capsules you reluctantly swallow everyday is doing you absolutely no favors.

 (The writer is a certified fitness and nutrition expert.)